rickstaa/stable-learning-control/docs/source/user/installation.rst

 Installing the MLC package
 ==========================

-After you successfully setup your python environment, you can install the `Machine Learning Control`_ package and its dependencies using the
+After you successfully setup your python environment, you can install the :mlc:`Machine Learning Control <>` package and its dependencies using the
 `pip package manager`_.
 This is done by running the following command in your terminal:

 .. code-block:: bash